BladeRunnerJS/scaling-js-apps/services/configuring_services.md

 # Configuring Services

+Easily swap service implementations:

+* When better versions become available
+* To interact with different services offering the same functionality
+* For different runtimes e.g.
+  * Tests
+  * Workbenches
+  * Aspects

+---

+## More Details

 Services can be configured in two ways; *via code* or *via configuration files*.
 In the exercises we're doing to use the configuration file option for development.
 We'll look at the code-based solution in the Feature Testing section.